Tenzijn/quiz-homerun/README.md

 ### Installation

-This app is built using NextJs, so you need to have NodeJs installed on your machine.
+This app is built using ReactJs, so you need to have NodeJs installed on your machine.
 Here's how you can get started:

 1. Clone the repo
    ```sh